-Mortgages of 35 years rather than the traditional 25 years are becoming more common, particularly amongst first-time buyers.
+Mortgages of 35 years rather than the traditional 25 years are becoming more common, particularly among first-time buyers, and the average first-time buyer deposit was £53,414 in 2023 (source www.gov.uk).

-The above approach provides a reasonable estimate of affordability and any household actually seeking to purchase would be subject to rigorous scrutiny from potential lenders.
+The above approach provides a reasonable estimate of affordability and any household seeking to purchase would be subject to rigorous scrutiny from potential lenders.

-Information on rental prices is also included at Appendix B.
+Rental information is also included at Appendix B.